Ta180m/Blog/_posts/2021-01-03-worst-init-system-best-tool.md

  - Installing 32-bit libraries in a container to avoid polluting the host OS

- - Using proprietary Nvidia drivers in the container and rendering the host's desktop with free drivers
+ - Using proprietary NVIDIA drivers in the container and rendering the host's desktop with free drivers

  - One-time testing of apps to avoid installing them on the host